 Both are available with manual transmissions, but finding a 6-speed F30 335i will be more difficult than finding a manual E90 335i.
 The 8-speed ZF 8HP automatic in the F30 335i is an excellent transmission, and much better than the 6-speed automatic of the E90.

-Tuned 335i vs. M3 for the track
+Tuned 335i vs. M3 for the Track

 A heavily tuned 335i can be a formidable beast and is likely to blow past the M3 on the straights, but the M3 will regain its lead in the corners due to better factory suspension, better factory brakes, a limited-slip differential, and a more rigid chassis.

-Additional recommendations:
+Additional Recommendations:

-Don’t use a convertible for the track
+1. Avoid using a convertible 335i for the track

 Final thoughts

 The BMW 335i is a luxury sedan first and foremost, but it’s an excellent platform to base a track car due to its outstanding chassis and strong engine options.
-We recommend doing maintenance before modifying or tuning your vehicle.
-Ensure the cooling system is fresh with no leaks to ensure optimum performance.